-These standards and guidelines will assist library managers and stakeholders to
+The standards and guidelines will assist library managers and stakeholders in:

-- evaluate current library performance, for example in benchmarking against past performance, or against other libraries - set reasonable targets for improvement in service delivery - plan for future service needs - ensure equitable service delivery - develop evidence-based business cases for resources, equipment, and innovative services.
+- evaluating current library performance, for example in benchmarking against past performance, or against other libraries - setting reasonable targets for improvement in service delivery - planning for future service needs - ensuring equitable service delivery - developing evidence-based business cases for resources, equipment, and innovative services.

 Guidance from practitioners is included to assist in tailoring services to the needs of local communities, based on such factors as age, disability, socioeconomic status, cultural diversity and affordability.
+Useful documents are listed in context throughout the Standards and Guidelines, and a complete list is give in the bibliography.

-Part A presents standards and their objectives.
+Part A presents the Standards and their objectives.
 Targets are given where appropriate, along with measurement techniques.
 Reference is made to the relevant supporting Guideline(s) in Part B.